The following positions will be up for election this year on the ASPIRE Board:

 - Obtain credit cards as specified in Operating Guidelines, Section 6.4 (Finance and Budget Policy, Credit Cards).

-- Records all incoming moneys including conference registration fees, donations, membership fees, etc., as well as any State Association moneys held by ASPIRE, Inc.;
+- Records all incoming sums of money including conference registration fees, donations, membership fees, etc., as well as any State Association money held by ASPIRE, Inc.;

 - Open and oversee savings, checking, certificate of deposit, and credit card accounts;